-F2.4(b) requires that facilities be constructed in accordance with AS 1428.1.
-It is important to note that AS 1428.1 contains provisions for both wheelchair accessible facilities and those for ambulant people with a disability.
+F2.4(e) requires that facilities be constructed in accordance with AS 1428.1.
+It is important to note that AS 1428.1 contains provisions for both wheelchair accessible facilities and those for people with an ambulant disability.
 These provisions include:

-- · grabrails;
+- grabrails;

 - circulation space;

-- access door width and swing;
+- · access door width and swing;

 - height of fixtures;

 - lever handles for taps; and

 - space under the front of basins.